-A significant portion of our revenue is dependent on third-party resellers, the efforts of which we do not control.
+A significant portion of our revenue is dependent on third-party reseller customers, the efforts of which we do not control.

-We are dependent on the efforts of third parties who resell our packages for a significant portion of our revenue, but we do not control the efforts of these resellers.
-If they fail to market or sell our platform successfully, merge or consolidate with other businesses, declare bankruptcy or depart from their respective industries, our business could be harmed.
-For example, consolidation among our third-party resellers may require us to renegotiate agreements on less favorable terms, including longer payment periods, or may lead to a termination of our agreements with these resellers.
-We may expend significant resources managing these reseller relationships.
-Further, in some international markets, we grant resellers the exclusive right to sell our features.
-If resellers to whom we have granted exclusive rights fail to successfully market and sell our platform in their assigned territories, then we may be unable to adequately address sales opportunities in that territory.
-If we are unable to maintain or replace our contractual relationships with resellers, efficiently manage our relationships with them or establish new contractual relationships with other third parties, we may fail to retain subscribers or acquire potential new subscribers and may experience delays and increased costs in adding or replacing subscribers that were lost, any of which could materially affect our business, operating results and financial condition.
+Third-party reseller customers comprise a significant portion of our revenue.
+In transactions with third-party reseller customers, we are only party to the transaction with the reseller and are not a party to the reseller's transaction with its customer, and we do not control the efforts of these resellers.
+Such resellers may elect not to renew their subscriptions with us or may elect to purchase significantly fewer licenses, which would materially adversely affect our operating results and financial condition.
+In addition, our third-party reseller customers, which often sell to small and midsized organizations that can have liquidity and expense limitations are also susceptible to global economic weakness and uncertainty, including as a result of the COVID-19 pandemic.
+See also "-If customers do not renew their subscriptions for our platform or if they reduce their subscriptions at the time of renewal, our revenue will decline and our business will suffer."
+Lower demand from our reseller customers may result in them not renewing their subscriptions with us, purchasing fewer licenses, attempting to renegotiate contracts to obtain concessions and requesting extended billing and payment terms.
+Such an adverse effect on our financial condition and operating results would not be fully reflected in our results of operations until future periods.
+In addition, if such third-party reseller customers merge or consolidate with other businesses, declare bankruptcy or depart from their respective industries, our business could be harmed.
+For example, consolidation among our third-party reseller customers may require us to renegotiate agreements on less favorable terms, including longer payment periods, or may lead to a termination of our agreements with these resellers.
+We may expend significant resources managing these relationships.
+Further, in some international markets, we grant certain reseller customers the exclusive right to sell our features.
+If those reseller customers to whom we have granted exclusive rights elect not to renew their subscriptions or to purchase significantly fewer licenses, then we may be unable to adequately address sales opportunities in that territory.
+If we are unable to maintain or replace our contractual relationships with our existing reseller customers, efficiently manage our relationships with them or establish new contractual relationships with other third parties, we may fail to retain customers or acquire potential new customers and may experience delays and increased costs in adding or replacing customers that were lost, any of which could materially adversely affect our business, operating results and financial condition.